Lehlohonolo-Saohatse/data-analytics-portfolio/README.md

 - 📈 Use `GROUP BY` and `HAVING` to Find Top-Selling Products
 - 🔍 Implement Subqueries to Filter Recent Customers

+### 3. 🐍 Handle Missing Data & Analyze Dataset (Python)
+- 📥 Load dataset from a CSV file
+- 🧼 Detect and handle missing values
+- 🛠 Fill or drop rows/columns with missing data
+- ✅ Verify clean data for analysis
+- 📊 Generate insights and summaries with Python

 ---

 ## 🔍 Featured Projects